Developmental Coordination Disorder (DCD/Dyspraxia)

 Fine Motor Skill Challenges

-Children with this condition may also face difficulties with fine motor tasks such as writing, coloring, or buttoning their clothes.
-Their writing can be unreadable as they are very mixed up.
+Children with DCD/Dyspraxia may also face difficulties with fine motor tasks such as writing, coloring, or buttoning their clothes.
+Their writing can be difficult to read due to poor motor coordination.

 Some signs may start appearing in adolescence.
 These signs are as follows: